ajsmith607/memills/content/family-of-edward-hallock-mills/assets/images/staten-island/pine-residence.md

   - "Print size": 6x7.875

   - Note that the "brick building...partially visible at far left" is Charles Pine's grocery store, known at different times as Pine Hillyer & Co. and C. M. Pine & Son, where both Edward Mills and Bartlett Brown worked in the 1850's.

+  - There is a utility pole in front of the home.
+The Staten Island Historical Society says the photograph is "ca. 1895", roughly coinciding with the death of Theodore.
+But also note that elsewhere it is recorded that in 1897 the "N.Y. & S.I.
+Electric Co. was incorporated."
+(1950, *Staten Island 1524-1898* by Henry G. Steinmeyer, familysearch.org.)
+That was the year Charles M. Pine died.
 ---